 - Test for 7 drugs: Marijuana THC / Cocaine COC /Amphetamine AMP / Methamphetamine METH / Opiate OPI / Benzodiazepines BZO /Oxycodone OXY.

-- Allow the test device to reach room temperature (15-30°C) prior to testing.
+- Allow the Saliva drug testing kit to reach room temperature (15-30°C) prior to testing.
 Do not place anything in the mouth including food, drink, gum, or tobacco products for at least 10 minutes prior to the collection of the oral fluid specimen.

 - Bring the pouch to room temperature before opening.
-Remove the test from the sealed pouch and use it as soon as possible.
+Remove the saliva drug test from the sealed pouch and use it as soon as possible.

-- Remove the test collection cap/sponge from the collection chamber.
+- Remove the saliva drug test collection cap/sponge from the collection chamber.

 - Insert the sponge end of the collection stick into the donor’s mouth.
 Close mouth and gently chew the sponge for saliva excretion.
 Soak sponge into saliva in the mouth and swab the inside of the mouth and tongue to collect oral fluid for a total of 3 minutes, until the sponge has become completely soft and fully saturated with saliva.
 No hard spots should be felt on the sponge when saturated.